CORE-Robotics-Lab/Interpretable_DDTS_AISTATS2020/README.md

 ### Requirements

-Requirements are included in the `requirements.txt` file, install with:
+Requirements are included in the `requirements.txt` file, and this repo itself is a requirement.
+Install by running the following in the main directory:
 ```
 $ pip install -r requirements.txt
+$ pip install -e .
 ```
 Unfortunately, one of the requirements is now out-dated, so you must use the versions specified in the text file.
 Updating will cause a mismatch between the StarCraft II client and library.